 If you are visiting the Vatican Museums, the same dress code applies for entering the Sistine Chapel, so it’s best to arrive prepared.

 You can still enjoy your summer attire and enter churches with a little planning in advance.
 Even if you think you won’t be visiting any churches, remember that there are nearly 1,000 of them in Rome so it’s quite tempting to enter some churches for their impressive architecture, frescoes, and famous paintings.
 With their cool interiors, churches also offer a much welcomed respite from the hot summer days of Rome.

 Capris and over the knee skirts and dresses are comfortable to wear in the summer and they are perfectly acceptable in churches.

-A simple scarf to cover bare shoulders (and possibly cleavage if you are wearing a low cut top) is plenty.
+A simple light scarf or shawl to cover bare shoulders (and possibly cleavage if you are wearing a low cut top) is sufficient.